Recognition of same-sex unions in India: State and territory laws

-Further complicating matters, the states and union territories of India have their own laws with regards to the registration of marriages and marriages contracted under indigenous customs and rites.
-In February 2006, the Supreme Court ruled in Smt.
+Further complicating matters, the states and union territories of India have their own laws with regard to the registration of marriages and marriages contracted under indigenous customs and rites.
+In February 2006, the Supreme Court of India ruled in Smt.
 Seema v.
-Ashwani Kumar that the states and union territories were obliged to register all marriages performed under the federal laws.
-The court's ruling was expected to reduce instances of child marriages, bigamy, cases of domestic violence and unlawful abandonment.
+Ashwani Kumar that the states and union territories are obliged to register all marriages performed under the federal laws.
+The court's ruling was expected to reduce instances of child marriages, bigamy, domestic violence and unlawful abandonment.
+However, a majority of Hindu marriages performed in India are not registered with the government despite registration being mandatory, and are instead conducted through unwritten common law.
+Several same-sex couples have held traditional Hindu marriage ceremonies throughout India since the late 1980s, but these marriages lack legal recognition.
+Family reactions range from support to disapproval to violent persecution.